Company FAQs

 6What should I do if I have not received my test results?

-If you have not received your results within 48 hours, please call Customer Care at 1-855-208-0019
+If you have not received your results within 48 hours (about 2 days), please call Customer Care at 1-855-208-0019

 7Whom do I call if I am having FedEx® issues?

 Please call your MicroGenDX Customer Care Department at 1-855-208-0019 with any issues or click here to contact us.
 They will help resolve the issue.
-In most cases you will hear back from our FedEx Representative.

 8What if I am out of shipping boxes?